Kelli D. Potter

 Kelli D. Potter is an American philosopher and associate professor of philosophy at Utah Valley University.
 Her areas of expertise include: philosophy of religion, Mormon studies, philosophy of gender, and philosophy of logic.
-Potter was a founding board member of the Society for Mormon Philosophy and Theology and founding editor of Element: The Journal for the Society for Mormon Philosophy and Theology, serving from 2000–2002.
-Potter also served on the editorial board of Dialogue: A Journal of Mormon Thought from 1999–2003.
+Potter was a founding board member of the Society for Mormon Philosophy and Theology and founding editor of Element: The Journal for the Society for Mormon Philosophy and Theology, serving from 2000 to 2002.
+Potter also served on the editorial board of Dialogue: A Journal of Mormon Thought from 1999 to 2003.

 As a trans woman, Potter has addressed injustices and theology related to the transgender community and the Church of Jesus Christ of Latter-day Saints in her writing.

 Potter also works on the nature of religious disagreement within religious traditions, i.e., heterodoxy.
 She argues that the existence of heterodoxy in all major religious traditions implies that religious belief per se does not have definite cognitive content.